mennareda84/memory-proteus-projects/README.md

 # memory-proteus-projects
-This repository contains memory-related projects that were designed and simulated using Proteus This repository contains memory-related projects designed and simulated using Proteus as part of the NTI summer training tasks.
+This repository contains memory-related projects designed and simulated using Proteus as part of the NTI summer training tasks.

 ## Projects
 1. Counter